CHIEFS END PRESEASON PLAYING WELL

 PRESENTED BY ABRACADABRA NYC

-KINGS COUNTY CHIEFS RUNNER-UP AT 2016 NATIONAL CHAMPIONSHIPS
+KINGS COUNTY CHIEFS CO-CHAMPIONS AT 2016 NATIONALS

 The Chiefs battled teams from Memphis, Carolina, Ohio and Kentucky for the National Crown.
 All teams combined only had 2 loses amongst them going into the National Championships.